the site for finding a nursing job worldwide

 Salaries and Benefits

 A large part of the Swiss Hospitals are run by the Canton's, that is the individual States.
+There are 26 States in this small country of 8.7 million people.
 They each have quite restricted salary scales which leave little room for reflecting nurses shortages within specific specialties.
 Some of the private hospitals offer slightly higher salaries, but by and large the figures shown below are the average.
 The Cantons of Zurich and Geneva pay slightly higher salaries, while Aargau, despite its proximity to Zurich, pays some of the lowest salaries.

-The pay for a staff nurse ranges from SFr 52,000 to SFr 65,600 (end 2004 currently about US$44,500 to US$ 55,500) per year.
+The median pay in the health industry is (end of 2020) around Sfr 129,000 per year (currently about US$ 132,000) with 20 to 28 days paid vacation and working a 42 hour week.
+While pay for a staff nurse ranges from SFr 98,000 to SFr 129,000 (end 2020 currently about US$100,500 to US$ 132,000) per year.
 Employees offering specialties get paid more.
 Nurses work generally 42 hours per week.
 There are night shift, weekend and overtime payments which are about 20% higher than the standard hourly rate.
 Because of the shortage of nurses, there is a good opportunity for overtime.
-There are also opportunities for time in lieu and in general employers offer three weeks of paid vacations annually.
+There are also opportunities for time in lieu and in general, employers offer four or more weeks of paid vacations annually.
+As a general rule employers are also generous financing further education in your health speciality.
 Health Insurance is as a rule not covered by the employer, but it is easily available and by international comparison (except when you come from a country with a National Health Service!) relatively cheap.
 Some employers offer subsidized housing and restaurant services for staff.